webhintio/hint/packages/hint-http-compression/README.md

   more suitable for static content (i.e. encoding resources as part of a build script, not on the fly).

-  Things can be improved even futher using [Brotli][brotli].
+  Things can be improved even further using [Brotli][brotli].
   This encoding can achieve [20–26% higher compression ratios][brotli blog post] over Zopfli.
-However, this encoding is not compatible with gzip, limiting the support to modern browsers and its usage to [only over HTTPS (as proxies misinterpreting unknown encodings)][brotli over https].
+However, this encoding is not compatible with gzip, limiting the support to modern browsers and its usage to [only over HTTPS (as proxies misinterpret unknown encodings)][brotli over https].

   As a rule, for best performance and interoperability, resources should be served compressed with Zopfli over insecure HTTP, and Brotli when sending over HTTPS with a fallback to Zopfli if HTTPS is not supported.

-* Avoid using deprecated or not widly supported compression formats, and `Content-Type` values.
+* Avoid using deprecated or not widely supported compression formats, and `Content-Type` values.

   Avoid using deprecated `Content-Type` values such as `x-gzip`.
 Some